 Best Sound Machines of 2021

 The MyBaby Soundspa On-The-Go is a portable sound machine that runs on batteries.
 This wallet-friendly option has a ring attachment and a simple user interface.
-The buttons are big and easy to use and it includes a useful timer that can run for up to an hour before it shuts off.
-You can choose between 4 different sounds including heartbeat, lullaby, white noise, and ocean sounds.While this device is super easy to use, it is also fairly simplistic with few features and less impressive sounds.
-We think parents might end up going through a lot of batteries and we wish it were rechargeable like our favorite portable choice.
-However, there is much to love about this inexpensive choice and we think most babies will find something to like with this straightforward sound machine.
+The buttons are big and easy to use, and it includes a helpful timer that can run for up to an hour before it shuts off.
+You can choose between 4 different sounds, including heartbeat, lullaby, white noise, and ocean sounds.While this device is super easy to use, it is also reasonably simplistic with few features and less impressive sounds.
+We think parents might go through a lot of batteries, and we wish it were rechargeable like our favorite portable choice.
+However, this inexpensive choice has much to love, and we think most babies will find something to like with this straightforward sound machine.

 The Baby Shusher is a small and portable noisemaker that emits a soft shushing sound almost akin to a rainmaker stick.
 This simple sound maker is travel-friendly and has shorter timer options.
-We think it would be good as a cue that sleeping time is happening, but it doesn't run all night making it a good choice for parents who don't want or need an all-night solution.This sound machine has no variety, it makes one sound and that is all.
+We think it would be good as a cue that sleeping time is happening, but it doesn't run all night, making it a good choice for parents who don't want or need an all-night solution.This sound machine has no variety, it makes one sound, and that is all.
 If your little one doesn't have an affinity for the sound, then you're out of luck.
-Also, it only has two timers and no long-term play option which could be a deal-breaker for those who like ambient noise all night to stay asleep.
-Overall, we think the Shusher has limitations but it makes an excellent cue in a nighttime routine that could get little ones prepped for sleep and dreamland.
+Also, it only has two timers and no long-term play option, which could be a deal-breaker for those who like ambient noise all night to stay asleep.
+Overall, we think the Shusher has limitations, but it makes an excellent cue in a nighttime routine that could get little ones prepped for sleep and dreamland.

 The HoMedics Sound Spa harkens back to the golden age of sound machines as they rose to popularity in the early 2000s.
-This machine has a button for everything and better yet, they tell you at a glance what is happening and are super easy to use, no instructions necessary.
+This machine has a button for everything, and better yet, they tell you at a glance what is happening and are super easy to use; no instructions necessary.
 We like the simple look and basic features and think adults might like this easy, straightforward choice.This sound machine has no features for the baby.
 While it has a handful of sounds and timer features, there are no lullabies, nightlights, or cute designs.
 While this alone isn't a deal-breaker, the sounds might be.
-While a competitor's thunderstorm was so convincing we could practically smell the rain, during testing this unit sounded like a new foley artist giving it his best shot for auditions for cartoon noisemaker.
-In short, it can meet expectations if you don't compare it side-by-side with the competition, Unfortunately, for this Homedic option, we did.
+While a competitor's thunderstorm was so convincing, we could practically smell the rain; during testing, this unit sounded like a new foley artist giving it his best shot for auditions for cartoon noisemaker.
+In short, it can meet expectations if you don't compare it side-by-side with the competition.
+Unfortunately, for this Homedic option, we did.

 Why You Should Trust Us

-Since 2013, BabyGearLab has been testing all sorts of baby gear and kids products.
+Since 2013, BabyGearLab has been testing all sorts of baby gear and kids' products.
 We spent hours researching products before buying and using them side-by-side to find the absolute best options in each category for every kind of family.
-To find the best sound machines and white noise makers, we started by researching the top products and most popular products available.
+To find the best sound machines and white noise makers, we started by researching the top and most popular products available.
 We narrowed our selection to those we felt had the most potential to impress during testing.
 From there, we bought the top 10 competitors for testing.
 Senior Review Editor, Wendy Schmitz, mom of two, led the noisemaker team with a long history of using fans and other white noise generators for blissful sleep.
 Wendy and her children used each product in this review to give you the details you need to find the right one for your family, needs, and budget.

-We used each product for at least 2 nights each and assessed any features from the variety of sound or musical options to timers or nightlights if they offered them.
+We used each product for at least two nights each and assessed any features from the variety of sound or musical options to timers or nightlights if they offered them.
 Each tester reported their findings and feelings about the products and which offered the best quality, features, ease of use, and more.

 Analysis and Test Results